icc-canoo/handbook/docs/benefits-and-perks.md

 Vacation is accrued as you work.
 We're not super sticklers about holiday accrual but we expect you to be reasonable; For example, you can't take your full vacation a month after you start, but if you're taking a week off and have only earned 4 days by that time in the year, we'll let it slide.
 It's ultimately up to your manager, who we trust to exercise their discretion appropriately.

 __*We strongly encourage employees to use their full vacation allowance*__.
-If you don't use it, you lose it.
+If you don't use it, you'll lose it.
 It cannot be carried forward into the following fiscal year and you will not be paid cash in lieu of vacation.

 ### Holiday closures
 The ICC tends to close for a week or so around the New Year period.
 This time off is fully paid and does not count against your vacation allowance.